mismayil/daily-arxiv-digest/README.md

 ## Usage

 #### 1. Create a Repo
 Create a repository to get notification in your github.
+This repo uses Github Actions to post a new issue in the repo.
+So, it needs access to create issues in the repo.
+To do this, create a new fine-grained token in [here](https://github.com/settings/tokens?type=beta) and then add this new token as a secret named `ISSUE_TOKEN` in your [repo settings](https://github.com/mismayil/daily-arxiv-notifications/settings/secrets/actions).

 #### 2. Set Config
 Revise `config.py` as your perferences.